mohitlabs/Research/Dissertation1.md

 > Neural Networks, Sentimental Analysis, Vedic Astrology, Synthesis, Emotional Intelligence, Affective Computing, Subconsious, Cognitive Science, Philosophy, Psychology, Modalities, Galvanic Resistance, Bioinformatics

 ## 1. Introduction
-> Psychology Human Mind, Dynamical Systems & Astrology The human mind is a vary complex dynamical system that evolves over time in responses to the various inputs from the environment.
+> Psychology Human Mind, Dynamical Systems & Astrology Human mind is one of the most important organ of human body which contains thoughts, imagination, memory, will power & sensation.
+Dynamical systems theory is often used to study the relationship between the human mind and behaviour.
+The human mind is a very complex dynamical system that evolves over time in responses to the various inputs from the environment.
+To understand this simply, let's imagine is our mind

 ## 2. Literature Review